tothemoon-org/extension-blocks/spec.md

 #### Deactivation Option #1

-Upon activation of the 28th bit (voting start after midnight May 1st 2020 UTC, activation MUST be after midnight May 1st, 2021 UTC at 95% vote), the resolution output will return to being an output which anyone-can-spend as a consensus rule today.
+Upon activation of the 28th bit, the resolution output will return to being an output which anyone-can-spend as a consensus rule today.
 This 28th BIP9 bit (or another BIP9 bit in conjunction) can be overloaded to enable soft-fork activation to prevent this from actually being an anyone-can-spend in the future.
 This allows for enabling future extension block features without hard-forking the code.

 A social contract is understood whereby the funds in the extension block will be usable and redeemable in the general deactivation design below.
 If proper